 - Tend to be full faced

-There are a number of different things to consider when selecting the perfect helmet.
+There are several different things to consider when selecting the perfect helmet.
 These include the following pointers:

-When it comes to coverage, people say dress for the crash not the ride.
+Regarding coverage, people say dress for the crash, not the ride.
 Coverage is crucial, and you don’t want to take any chances.
-A full coverage helmet is the safest you can buy.
+A full-coverage helmet is the safest you can buy.

-You want to make sure your helmet has passed safety standards and is legal to use wherever you are.
-Make sure you double check this before you buy a helmet!
+You want to ensure your helmet has passed safety standards and is legally used wherever you are.
+Make sure you double-check this before you buy a helmet!

 Always look for an ideal fit for you.
-It’ll be totally different to the ideal fit for somebody else.
+It’ll be different from the perfect fit for somebody else.
 If you can try a helmet on before you buy, that’s great.
-Make sure it isn’t loose as it needs to stay snug on your head.
+Ensure it isn’t loose, as it needs to stay snug on your head.
 However, it should not be too tight as your head can begin to hurt.
-Loose helmets will come off during a crash so bear that in mind.
-Loose helmets can also increase wind resistance which can cause neck ache.
+Loose helmets will come off during a crash, so bear that in mind.
+Loose helmets can also increase wind resistance which can cause neck aches.
 Be smart and make sure yours is a snug fit.

-You must always keep comfort in mind regardless of the type of helmet you think you’re going to go for.
-This is something that may be worn for long periods of time, so ensure it is as comfortable as it can be while fitting snuggly.
-It shouldn’t cause any more pressure on your head than it needs to, so you don’t get a headache or neck strain.
+You must always keep comfort in mind regardless of the type of helmet you think you will go for.
+This may be worn for long periods, so ensure it is as comfortable as possible while fitting snuggly.
+It shouldn’t cause more pressure on your head than needed, so you don’t get a headache or neck strain.

-We’ve mentioned aerodynamics before in the post, but it’s another crucial thing for you to consider.
-It impacts the comfort and safety of a helmet, and can help in avoiding injury.
+We’ve mentioned aerodynamics in the post, but it’s another crucial thing to consider.
+It impacts a helmet’s comfort and safety and can help avoid injury.
 Air is pushing towards you as you ride, so your neck muscles will work against the force to keep your head up.
-This can cause strain if resistance is too excessive, and any protruding features can catch the wind making it worse.
-Riding on the freeway often should mean that this is a huge concern of yours.
+This can cause strain if resistance is excessive, and any protruding features can catch the wind making it worse.
+Riding on the freeway often should mean that this is your vast concern.
 Cutting wind resistance is crucial.

 Your neck muscles can be overtaxed when wearing a heavy helmet.
-This means you can get headache, neckache, backaches, and even cause other injuries.
+This means you can get headaches, neckaches, backaches, and even cause other injuries.
 The lighter the helmet, the less strain you’ll experience.
 Things like latches, visors, and hinges can add weight to a helmet, so bear that in mind.

 You must be able to see obstacles and any dangers well.
-The size of your eye ports are important.
-Larger ports mean better viewing as you ride, however, they also make the surface area of the head parts that are protected smaller.
-May also leave more room for flying debris to hit the face.
-A visor can help to stop this but doesn’t offer much in terms of protection.
-Also, if you need to wear prescription eyeglasses you must check that the helmet is built for that as some can make it difficult.
+The size of your eye ports is important.
+Larger ports mean better viewing as you ride.
+However, they also make the surface area of the head parts that are protected smaller.
+It may also leave more room for flying debris to hit the face.
+A visor can help to stop this but doesn’t offer much protection.
+Also, if you need to wear prescription eyeglasses, you must check that the helmet is built for that, as some can make it difficult.

-There are an abundance of features you can choose with your helmet.
+There are an abundance of features you can choose from with your helmet.
 Reflective material can increase visibility to other road users, which is helpful if you ride at night.
 Reflective shields look cool and can keep the sun at bay.
 There’s even an eject helmet removal system to easily get a helmet off the head in case of an accident.
 This is where air is pumped into a small airbag so the helmet pops off the head.
 It can stop an injury from worsening.
-There’s also communication gear, helmet cameras, breath deflectors, shock absorption, anti fog shields, decals and designs, and more.
+There are also communication gear, helmet cameras, breath deflectors, shock absorption, anti-fog shields, decals and designs, and more.

-The terrain you ride on most often will impact the type of helmet you choose, for instance, you may choose a motocross helmet for off road riding.
-Commuting means needing features to keep you safe alongside cars each day, so consider this carefully.
+The terrain you ride on most often will impact the type of helmet you choose; for instance, you may select a motocross helmet for off-road riding.
+Commuting means needing features to keep you safe alongside cars daily, so consider this carefully.

-Helmets will vary in price depending on the type, features, brand, and more.
-There are many factors that go into the price of a helmet.
-It’s important you don’t overspend on your budget, but equally as important that you’re willing to buy a decent helmet and not just go for the cheapest one you can find.
-It’s always worth spending a little more if it’s going to keep you safer in the long run.
+Helmets will vary in price depending on the type, features, brand, etc. Many factors go into the price of a helmet.
+It’s important you don’t overspend on your budget, but equally as crucial that you’re willing to buy a decent helmet and not just go for the cheapest one you can find.
+It’s always worth spending a little more if it will keep you safer in the long run.

-You want to make sure that whatever helmet you buy, it stands the test of time.
+You want to ensure that whatever helmet you buy stands the test of time.
 This is why a good warranty can be important.
-The warranty will vary from brand to brand, and will be different based on product type too.
-If you’re unsure of the warranty offered to you, or even if there is one, you can contact the manufacturer to double check.
+The warranty will vary from brand to brand and will differ based on product type.
+If you’re unsure of the warranty offered, or even if there is one, you can contact the manufacturer to double-check.

-Safety and comfort should come first in a helmet, but considering the appearance will ensure you stay stylish and you’re happy with how you look as you ride.
-The color, pattern, stickers, and similar aspects can all make a difference to how your helmet looks.
-You can even buy appearance enhancing things to add yourself once you’ve bought your helmet, but you’ll need to ensure that they don’t impact the way you ride.
+Safety and comfort should come first in a helmet, but considering the appearance will ensure you stay stylish and happy with how you look as you ride.
+The color, pattern, stickers, and similar aspects can make a difference in your helmet’s appearance.
+You can even buy appearance-enhancing things to add yourself once you’ve bought your helmet, but you’ll need to ensure they don’t impact how you ride.

 Finally, you may want to consider the type of bike you ride when selecting your helmet.
-If you ride a traditional, vintage style motorcycle, you’ll likely want a vintage style helmet that matches that sort of era and look.
-If you’re riding a contemporary bike, then something more modern looking will likely work better for you.
-This will give you a more uniformed look as a rider, but remember that the safety and comfort aspects of a helmet are far more important than the way you look!
+If you ride a traditional, vintage-style motorcycle, you’ll likely want a vintage-style helmet that matches that era and look.
+If you’re riding a contemporary bike, something more modern looking will probably work better for you.
+This will give you a more uniform look as a rider, but remember that the safety and comfort aspects of a helmet are far more important than the way you look!

-Choosing between the different kinds of motorbike helmets can be confusing, which is why we decided to create this comprehensive guide.
+Choosing between the different kinds of motorbike helmets can be confusing, so we decided to create this comprehensive guide.
 You want to stay safe, comfortable, and stylish too.
-When you know what specific type of helmet you need, it’s simply a case of deciding on any extra features, the colors, and specific design.
+When you know what specific type of helmet you need, it’s simply a case of deciding on any extra features, colors, and designs.
 You can feel secure, safe, and happy with the right helmet.
-Hopefully this definitive guide has helped you to figure out what you need!
+Hopefully, this definitive guide has helped you to figure out what you need!